Skip to main content

 kubectl wait --for=condition=PolicyActive clusteradmissionpolicy/safe-labels

-Once the policy is active, we can try it out in this way:
+Once the policy is active, you can try it:

 kubectl apply -f - <<EOF